hmm34/fraud/README.md

 lack of sufficient data.

+#### `T mean(U<T> a, int n)`

+Calculates the mean of all n elements in the sequence a.
+The return type is the same type as the elements within the container U. The sequence does not need to be ordered.
+Addition must be defined for the type T. The mean is determined by the sum of all elements divided by n.

+#### `T standard_deviation(U<T> a, int n)`

+Calculates the standard deviation in the sequence a of n elements.
+The return type is the same type as the elements within the container U. The sequence does not need to be ordered.
+Addition, multiplication, and integer division must be defined for the type T. Standard deviation is calculated by the square of the variance.
+Variance is determined by the sum of the square of the difference between the ith element of sequence A and the mean of A, all divided by n - 1.

 #### `float correlation_coefficient(T a, T b, int n)`

 Calculates the correlation coefficient between the two sequences, a and b.
 Both